 The following steps have changed.
 However, they help explain the role of the QI.
 The QI takes title to the old property for a brief instant in the process of having it sold from you to the buyer; i.e., title passes from you through the QI to the buyer.
 Similarly, the QI takes title to the new property for a brief instant in the process of having it sold from the seller to you.
 Therefore, the QI has owned both the old and the new properties and can exchange one for the other.
 Today, the QI no longer must hold title to both properties.
 In 1991, the real estate industry successfully lobbied Congress to have the law changed, as escrow companies were charging double escrow fees; i.e. Seller to QI and then QI to you.
 Today, in lieu of taking title to both properties, the QI is tasked to provide instructions so that both transactions are closed in a manner that conforms to section 1031 of the IRC.

 Properties & Timing: Both the old property and the new property must be investment real estate; in most cases they are rental properties.
 The two properties do not need to be the similar; e.g., you could exchange a house in Hawaii for two or more Mainland condos and vice versa.
 Almost any type of real estate qualifies such as a house, condo, store, office, or even vacant land.
 Your personal residence or a second home does not qualify.
 You could rent the new property first so that it qualifies as investment property and then occupy it yourself.
 Many of our clients use equity in their Oahu property to assist them in purchasing a future Mainland residence.
-The new property must be rented for at least a year prior to being occupied in order for it to qualify as investment real estate.
+The new property must be rented for at least two years prior to being occupied in order for it to qualify as investment real estate.

 With some very few exceptions, all the exchanges made by our clients have been deferred exchanges where the old property is sold prior to purchasing the new property.
 It is possible to do this in reverse order and purchase the new property before selling the old property.
 This is called a reverse exchange and is far more complicated and expensive than a deferred exchange.
 This article is based upon deferred exchanges.
 Over half of our deferred exchanges involved absentee owners conducting their first 1031 exchange.

-When the old property closes, the proceeds from the sale go to the QI who banks the funds until you are ready to purchase the new property.
+When the old property closes, the sale proceeds from the sale go to the QI who banks the funds until you are ready to purchase the new property.
 To defer all your capital gains taxes, you must buy new property that is equal to or higher in value than the old property.
 You must also reinvest all the cash proceeds from the sale into the purchase of the new property.
 The QI maintains the funds from the sale of the disposable property and then makes those funds available for the purchase of the new property.
 You cannot have access to any of the proceeds from the sale of the old property or those funds will be taxed.

 There are two key time frames both measured from the closing date of the old property.
 Failure to meet either of these two time frames negates the tax-deferred 1031 exchange.